 Emotional DistressThe intentional or negligent infliction of emotional distress is a tort claim in the legal system.
 This means that an employer can be held liable for the trauma an employee experiences if they were not careful to prevent or resolve the situation.
 The employee may need to bring a separate suit against the employer in this situation, but the right to do so may be waived under a general release.

-Contractual RelationsThe release may include a provision stating that the employee may not accuse to employer of "interference with contractual relations."
+Contractual RelationsThe release may include a provision stating that the employee may not accuse the employer of "interference with contractual relations."
 This means that if another employee or a supervisor has intentionally interfered (perhaps untruthfully) with the plaintiff's employment, they cannot be held responsible.
 Waiving this right can have consequences to your professional life, so it is important to know what this tort claim means.

 Good Faith & Fair Dealing